MicroFocus/ng-gulp/README.md

 Type: `number`
 Default: 8080

 The port for the dev server.
+Override configuration in gulpfile and ng-gulp with commandline argument "--port".
+(ex: `gulp --port=4000`)

 ### .vendorCssBasename
 Type: `String`